Chest Contusion From Car Accidents

 Suffering any type of injury—whether it is a small scrape, a broken bone, or a concussion—can wreak havoc on your long-term health.
 However, when you don’t know if you’ve suffered an injury or you have an unseen injury, it can make your recovery much longer and more painful.

 A chest contusion is a bruise to the skin, muscle, or ribs that may or may not be visible.
 Such an injury causes pain, tenderness, and swelling.
 It also takes days to weeks to heal.
-Chest contusions can even lead to more serious injuries, such as hematoma, where blood collects under the skin.
+Chest contusions from a car accident can even lead to more serious injuries, such as hematoma, where blood collects under the skin.

 If you or a loved one has been in an accident where you may have suffered a chest contusion, you deserve to know for sure and to put your suffering behind you.
 The best way to accomplish this is to speak with a trusted Fort Myers car accident injury lawyer today.

 Chest contusions range in severity.
 Some injuries are fairly minor, and victims only suffer swelling and some pain and discomfort.
 Other chest contusions can be deadly.
 The type of chest contusion that you suffer from depends on the type of accident you were in and the amount of force applied to your chest.

 In a myocardial contusion, the heart itself is injured and bruised.
 This usually results from the extreme force directly over the heart, usually from a car accident.